-- Has your organization developed advocacy activities? if yes, - Give a short explanation about it, the achievements and challenges.
-If the answer is no, then ask:

-- According to your opinion, could you please tell the group, for which issues you think advocacy would be helpful?
+- Has your organization developed advocacy activities?, if yes, - Give a short explanation about it, the achievements and challenges If the answer is not, then ask: - According to your opinion, could you explain which issues the advocacy is about?

 You can write down these questions on cards of different colours.
 Answers can also be written down on cards and be stuck on the wall or flipchart.
 You can start a short discussion on the answers, basically to highlight the achievements and challenge.